 What fancy clothes do you need on hand?

 Depending on the typical level of fancy event you expect to attend, you might want a couple of different combinations of things.
 If you’ll mostly be going to nice-but-not-formal events, a couple of different cotton dresses or skirts for a girl would be a perfectly appropriate and adorable wardrobe.
 For a boy, just have some short-sleeved polos or button-up shirts with a pair of nicer pants or shorts.
 If you have a very fancy toddler, you might have a jacket, suit, or sequined dress at the ready, but just remember that the time Baby has to wear these clothes is limited, so don’t blow the bank on formal outfits.
-It’s also perfectly sensible to wait to invest in fancy clothes for Baby until he has a specific event to go to, so that you’re sure he will fit into his best duds when the big day rolls around.
+It’s also perfectly sensible to wait to invest in fancy clothes for Baby until they have a specific event to go to, so that you’re sure they will fit into their best duds when the big day rolls around.

 How do you keep your toddler looking fancy?

 Toddlers love to add a little personality to their outfits.
 Well, some people spell it that way – others see it as d-i-r-t.
 Hint: darker colors are less likely to show messes at the end of the night.
 Bringing snacks, entertainment, and a change of clothes to the event is the best way to make sure Baby is fancy and happy for the maximum amount of time.
-If Baby spies a puddle that looks irresistible, distract him with a piece of cereal or a toy.
+If Baby spies a puddle that looks irresistible, distract them with a piece of cereal or a toy.